Generalized Perfect Matrices: Open Questions

 \subsection{Classification of IR Cones}

 In dimension 2 the proofs of the example of Section \ref{sec:Sqrt2Example} and Example \ref{ex:e_Example} show that the IR property depends essentially only on the approximability of the extreme ray generators of $K$ from within $K$.
 Since IR cones are much nicer to handle algorithmically, it would be very nice to have further results on conditions related to the IR property besides Theorem \ref{thm:RationallyGeneratedImpliesIR}.
-Some specific questions concern concrete cones, e.g. has the Lorentz cone the IR property?